tkoopman/psCheckPoint/README.md

 Documentation can be found at https://tkoopman.github.io/psCheckPoint/

-psCheckPoint works in both the full desktop verion of PowerShell, as well as PowerShell Core (Win, Linux, OSx).
+psCheckPoint works in both the full desktop verion of PowerShell, as well as PowerShell Core (Win, Linux, OSX).

 ## Installation
 `Install-Module -Name psCheckPoint [-Scope CurrentUser]`